tabwrangler/tabwrangler/README.md

   * Set the # of minutes to wait before closing an inactive tab.
   * Set the ideal # of tabs to have in your browser.

+## Developing

+1. Install all dependencies

+        npm install
+2. Build and output the contents to `dist/`

+        gulp
+3. Open the Extensions page in Chrome via *Window > Extensions*
+4. Click "Load unpacked extension..." and select the `dist/` directory created in Step 2

+To watch changes and re-compile automatically when developing, use the `watch` task:

+    gulp watch

 ## Todo:

 * Pause the auto-close behavior if the browser has been idle